-- 6. View the Semantics Summary.
+- 6. View the Semantic Summary.

 - Select Database menu → Semantics Summary.

-- When prompted to select what the report is based on, select Measure-driven: combination of All and Equated and click OK.
+- When prompted to select what the report is based on, select Equated by length and click OK.

 This report lists several word lists.
-Max used more question words, conjunctions, and personal pronouns than the database samples but fewer different types of conjunctions and personal pronouns.
+Max used slightly more conjunctions and personal pronouns than the database samples but fewer different types of conjunctions and personal pronouns.
 This is not surprising given that his number of different words (NDW) was low.

-- 7. View the Verbal Facility Summary. - Select Database menu → Verbal Facility Summary. - When prompted to select what the report is based on, select Measure-driven: combination of All and Equated and click OK.
+- 7. View the Verbal Facility Summary. - Select Database menu → Verbal Facility Summary. - When prompted to select what the report is based on, select Equated by length and click OK.